Fabianexe/SlaPPy/docs/ReadMe.md

 ## Description

-A brwoser based GUI to map sequence to Squiggle out of a fast5 files created by sequencing with Oxford Nanopore Technology (ONT).
+A browser based GUI to map sequence to Squiggle out of a fast5 files created by sequencing with Oxford Nanopore Technology (ONT).
 It also provides the possibility to visualize the probability for basecalling of different bases at a certain time or sequence position.

 ## Clone repository